nestoris/scripts-for-Icon-theming/README.md

-# Icon Themes 2 HTML
+# Icon Themes 2 HTML (currently doesn't work!
+I wnat to rewrite it from beginning)

 **iconthemes2html_locale.awk is now required!**